 I absolutely love being active, dancing in my room, swimming, playing sports, which leaves me to not be so fond of other leisurely activities, like reading, and I cannot stand to watch television.
-I can eat an entire jar of peanut butter, or two, in one sitting.
-Therefore, PEANUT BUTTER, cashews, oatmeal creme pies, vegetables (not carrots), and hot tea are my favorite "food groups."
+UPDATE: I do now like some shows, Breaking Bad in particular. :) I crave apples all day every day...therefore apples, cashews, oatmeal creme pies, vegetables (not carrots), and hot tea are my favorite "food groups."
 I am my happiest in winter, and blowing bubbles in the winter is the best stress-reliever.
 I've been writing a book since the eighth grade and someday hope to get the time to finish it.
 Dr. Paul Farmer, who began Partners in Health, is my all time role model, and I hope to follow in his footsteps.

 Giving advice and help to people is something that means a lot to me.
 Having experienced a lot, I feel like I have a lot to share with people dealing with similar circumstances and am here for anyone who needs me.
 I've been shaped by several rough life's experiences and even though I struggle, I would not take back a thing I have learned, for it makes me who I have become today.